fplanque/obsigo/README.md

-# obsigo - Obsidian to hugo bridge
+# obsigo v0.2 - Obsidian to hugo bridge

 A converter/bridge from **[Obsidian](https://obsidian.md)** to **[Hugo](https://gohugo.io)** for Static Website Generation, including **foreverlinks** redirects for **[Netlify](https://www.netlify.com)**.

 This is super-niche but if you are going to use Obsidian + Hugo + Netlify, this will save you so much time you'll want to hug me ;)

-This is like a v0.1-alpha version but it already handles all of the following...

 ## Why do we need this?